ZainRizvi/ZainRizvi.github.io/_drafts/deep-work-most-impactful-lessons.md

 Cal adds that when you're done, have a set phrase you say that indicates completion (e.g. "Shutdown complete").
 I never did this part myself, but I can see how the routine-ness of it could help flick a mental trigger for some folks.

 # Conclusion

 Deep Work can be an incredibly rewarding activity, both personally and professionally.

 In short, the keys to successfully engaging in deep work are to:

-1. Work on tasks you find Highly Motivating (and motivate yourself some more)
+1. **Work on tasks you find Highly Motivating** and then motivate yourself some more
-2. Develop a Structure for how you'll do deep work.
+2. **Develop a Structure for how you'll do deep work**.
 Don't just sit there waiting for inspiration to strike
-3. Train yourself to Get Better at Focusing.
+3. **Train yourself to Get Better at Focusing**.
 You can't do deep work if you constantly get distracted
-4. Get Rid of your Time Wasters.
+4. **Get Rid of your Time Wasters**.
 I'm looking at you, Facebook
-5. Remove Shallow Work as much as you can.
+5. **Remove Shallow Work as much as possible**.
 Sometimes that work is important, but often it's not really
-6. Save some Down Time to Recover.
+6. **Save some Down Time to Recover**.
 Deep work is hard, give your brain time to rest

 If you found these tips useful, sign up below to get new articles I write at the intersection of self-improvement, psychology, business, and technology.